-The idea for these Gluten Free Maple Bacon Oatmeal Cookies came to me while I was walking down the breakfast aisle of the grocery store.
-At the time I needed to replenish my stock of quick cooking oats.
-As I grabbed the oats and tossed them into my cart, I glanced at the maple syrup that was directly across the aisle.
+The idea for these Gluten-Free Maple Bacon Oatmeal Cookies came to me while I was walking down the breakfast aisle of the grocery store.
+At the time I needed to replenish my stock of quick-cooking oats.
+As I grabbed the oats and tossed them into my cart, I glanced at the maple syrup that was direct across the aisle.
 Right then and there I had my light bulb moment!

 I get super excited when I come up with recipe ideas out of the clear blue.
 I know it seems crazy, but since I love to cook and bake as much as I do, it's a real thrill for me when I'm inspired by something as simple as a routine trip to the grocery store.

-The idea of adding the bacon to these cookies also came to me while standing in the breakfast aisle of the grocery store.
+The idea of adding bacon to these cookies also came to me while standing in the breakfast aisle of the grocery store.
 Can you tell I like to ponder and brainstorm as I shop?
 Seriously, though.
-It can sometimes be a problem when I lose myself in my “food induced coma thought process,” and it can sometimes take me forever to get out of the store.
+It can sometimes be a problem when I lose myself in my "food-induced coma thought process," and it can sometimes take me forever to get out of the store.